 **If you are finding the online signup process difficult, please feel free to come into the city or call us at (250 )546-3023 and will will assist you in the process of connecting you with the appropriate notifications. **

 It is important that everyone, from school-aged children to seniors, understand that emergency preparedness is something in which we all play a very important role.
 Disasters take many forms: floods, winter storms, heatwaves, chemical spills, fires, earthquakes, etc. When disaster does strike, the best protection is knowing what to do.

-The City of Armstrong provides emergency management services directly to the community, including operational support to first responders (fire, police, ambulance, public works) during major incidents.
-Operational support may include Emergency Operations Centre activation, emergency support services (in partnership with the RDNO and the Canadian Red Cross Society (CRCS)), evacuations, and coordination of resources and agencies involved in response and recovery.
+The City of Armstrong provides emergency management services directly to the community, including operational support to first responders (fire, police, ambulance and public works operations) during major incidents.
+Operational support may include the activation of an Emergency Operations Centre, coordination with emergency support services in partnership with the RDNO and the Canadian Red Cross Society (CRCS), community-wide evacuation procedures, and coordination of resources and agencies involved in response and recovery.